ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       visualization.
 Stands for NCAR Command Language.
 More information can be found at https://www.ncl.ucar.edu.

    NDAS
       :term:`NAM` Data Assimilation System (NDAS) data.
 This data is required for use of the METplus verification suite within the SRW App.
 The most recent 1-2 days worth of data are publicly available in PrepBufr format and can be accessed `here <ftp://ftpprd.ncep.noaa.gov/pub/data/nccf/com/rap/prod>`__.
+The most recent 8 days of data can be accessed `here <https://nomads.ncep.noaa.gov/pub/data/nccf/com/nam/prod/>`__.

    NEMS
       The NOAA Environmental Modeling System is a common modeling framework whose purpose is